 Once the service reports are produced, enhanced MFADS presents the extended measurement report.
 This report specifies the NQWV for enhanced MFADS total WV calculations.
-The output message format for field selection FORMAT2 is illustrated in Table 7-5.
+The output message format for field selection FORMAT2 is illustrated in the following table.

-Table 7-5 NQWV extended measurement report Field number Number of characters Field description 1 2 Measurement type of the data in this report (for this feature, limited to the value MO) 2 6 NQWV for the traffic office in the current MFADS period
+NQWV extended measurement report

+Field number Number of characters Field description 1 2 Measurement type of the data in this report (for this feature, limited to the value MO) 2 6 NQWV for the traffic office in the current MFADS period